 Before English spelling was standardized a few hundred

 years ago, spelling variations

 of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Sciley include Silley, Silly, Cele, Sully, Silliman and others.

 Early Notables of the Sciley family (pre 1700)

-Another 80 words (6 lines of text) are included under the topic Early Sciley Notables in all our PDF Extended History products and printed products wherever possible.
+.
+At the time, it is claimed that his age was 105.
+Henry...
+Another 65 words (5 lines of text) are included under the topic Early Sciley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sciley family to the New World and Oceana

 at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Scileys to arrive on North American shores: Edward Silley settled in Virginia in 1635; Sarah Silley settled in Maryland in 1737; Hugh and John Silly settled in Barbados in 1660; Thomas Silly landed in Philadelphia, Pennsylvania in 1877.

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.